Hybrid and Multi-Stage Queries

 })

-It is possible to combine all the above techniques in a single query:
+You can combine all of these techniques in a single query:

 POST /collections/{collection_name}/points/query